ecomteck/theme-frontend-ecomteck/README.md

 ## About and purpose

-Ecomteck Free Theme is a free and home-made Magento 2 theme, developed by Ecomteck.
+Ecomteck Free Theme is a free and home-made Magento 2 theme, developed by https://Ecomteck.com.
 Its purpose is providing a starting point for the development of our own client projects.
 It's a solid base to extend the Magento 2 Blank theme with functionality & styling without breaking future upgrades.
 It is continuously being worked on, both refined and expanded.
 All added changes and new features are extends; we try to stay away from overrides until there is absolutely no other way possible.

 Ecomteck Free Theme for magento 2 site is simple and clean theme which allow you build your store quickly and easily to custom layout and styles